Mfest Short Story Competiton

 Hajar Press will then choose an overall winner to receive a publishing contract.
 The winner will also receive an Arvon writers retreat.

-We’re looking for unpublished, unagented Muslim writers of colour (18+) who are currently a resident in the UK or ROI.
+We’re looking for unpublished, unagented Muslim writers of colour (16+).
+You can be based anywhere in the world.
 If you’ve always wanted to try your hand at short story writing or have entered short story competitions before, we would love to hear from you.

 We will not be accepting children’s books, poetry or nonfiction at the moment.